thechelsuk/uk.thechels/_pages/morning.md

 ---

 <!-- weather_marker starts -->
-### Daily Rundown on Sunday, 31 July 2022
+### Daily Rundown on Monday, 01 August 2022

-- The average temperature today is 20.24˚C;
+- The average temperature today is 23.09˚C;
-- With highs of 21.94˚C and lows of 14.31˚C.
+- With highs of 25.37˚C and lows of 12.75˚C.
-- You can expect light rain for the day.
+- You can expect broken clouds for the day.

 <!-- weather_marker ends -->